From Hardship to a Staff Engineer at Apple with Cher Scarlett

 - How Cher Scarlett bravely shares and deals with her mental health issues publicly

-She also regularly reminds people that they belong in tech independent of their education or background.
+- How Cher fights for inclusion in tech and reminds people that they belong in tech independent of their education or background

 [This transcript is the result of a community effort.
 You can help make it better, and improve the podcast’s accessibility via Github*.* I’m happy to lend a hand to help you get started with pull requests, and open source work.

 Special thanks to ry-v1 for helping improve this transcript.]

 Michaela: [00:00:00] Hello and welcome to the software engineering unlocked podcast.
 I'm your host, Dr.McKayla.
 Before I start, I want to tell you about a new project of mine.
 I'm writing a book about code reviews.
 It would cover the latest research and best practices around code reviews everything I learned when working with teams at Microsoft, as well as with companies around the world, would go into this book.
 If this sounds interesting to you, then you can become an early reader and get exclusive access to some of the draft chapters.
 You can find out more at michaelagreiler.com/codereviewbook.
 I will link it also in the description.
 Well, but now let's start with today's episode and it's special.Today we listen to the first part of a two part interview series with Cher.
 I've never done that before, but well, Cher has been very inspirational story to tell.
 She did share with us how she overcame hardship and poverty and worked her way up to be now a staff engineer at Apple.
 Cher has an incredible strengths in her, bravely shares her struggles, dealing with mental health issues publicly.
 She also regularly reminds people that they belong in tech independent of their education or background.
 I'm impressed by how she openly shares her vulnerabilities and encourages and lift up others.
 So I'm really happy that Cher is here today.
 Welcome to my show Cher.